davehein/p2gcc/p2link_src/readme.txt

 If p2link is run without parameters, or a bad parameter is encountered the following usage message will be printed:

+p2link - a linker for the propeller 2 - version 0.004, 2019-1-21
 usage: p2link
          [ -v ]       enable verbose mode
          [ -d ]       enable debug mode
          [ -o file ]  output file name (default a.out)
          [ -s addr ]  set starting address (default 0)
-         files        one or more object and library files
+         [ -L dir ]   specify library directory files        one or more object and library files

 Object files use the following format: